-Viral Video Shows Donald Trump Touching His Mouth, Eyes, Shaking Hands, At Coronavirus Press Conference Friday
+Viral Video Shows Donald Trump Touching His Mouth, Eyes, & Shaking Hands At Coronavirus Press Conference

 Trump, however, said on Friday that he felt no need to self-isolate, and White House Press Secretary Stephanie Grisham earlier claimed that he had “almost no interactions” with Wajngarten.

 The CDC recommends that to avoid possible spread of coronavirus, individuals should wash their hands frequently, and avoid touching their eyes or mouth — actions clearly taken by Trump in the viral video.
-Trump is also seen touching a podium microphone which is then touched by other speakers, including Anthony Fauci, the head of the Infectious Disease Department at the National Institutes of Health.
+The president is also seen touching a podium microphone which is then touched by other speakers, including Anthony Fauci, the head of the Infectious Disease Department at the National Institutes of Health.

 Trump was also asked by a reporter whether he took any responsibility for delays in implementing a coronavirus testing program, a delay that may have allowed the virus to spread at a more rapid rate than if testing were fully in place.
-According to a Politico reporter who has covered the Trump administration coronavirus response, Trump himself slowed the initial testing because he feared that a spike in the number of cases could hurt his reelection chances.

 Trump takes “no responsibility at all” for low levels of testing.
 Do you agree? pic.twitter.com/62hQRTkdmQ